anatoliifrolov/postgres-cxx-client/README.md

 and build more complex and flexible transactions.
 Please don't forget to check that the `begin()` has succeeded and to commit.
 Also consider the possibility of commit operation itself to fail.
-When transaction handle goes out of scope it rollbacks the transaction unless it has been explicitly commited already.
+When a transaction handle goes out of scope it rollbacks the transaction unless it has been explicitly commited already.

 <a name="reading-the-result"/>